Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 },

-We use the scan functionnality to automatically the daterange of the dataset to use, as we only have one dataset for kraken; and for now we want to test Gekkoga on the whole dataset.
-Later on when we know Gekkoka works, you will be able to change that in order to to reduce the dataset and reflect the testing strategy I explained before.
+We use the scan functionnality to automatically use the full range of the dataset to use; and for now we want to test Gekkoga on the whole dataset.
+Later on when we know Gekkoka works, you will be able to change that in order to to reduce the dataset and reflect the testing strategy I explained before (test against specific segments/trends).

 daterange: 'scan',